Nefarious (film): Plot

 Upon returning to further evaluate Edward, the demonic personality continues to cause Dr. Martin to question his prognosis when the prisoner speaks in Latin.
 Nefarious tells the doctor, that he wants him to serve as the author of an already-written Satanic book titled The Dark Gospel, and offers to give him everything he wants from his master as was once offered to a carpenter in biblical times (Jesus), who declined.
 Explaining that he has chosen Dr. Martin to bring forth this work to deceive and mislead all of God's created human race, comparing the purpose of the book as the opposite of the Gospel in the New Testament.
 Nefarious claims to have known and been with Dr. Martin since he was a child.
-When the doctor is called away by Warden Moss, it is revealed that a scrapbook of Martin's life and the manuscript for The Dark Gospel have been found in the prisoner's cell.
+When the doctor is called away by Warden Moss, it is revealed that a scrapbook of Dr. Martin's life and the manuscript for The Dark Gospel have been found in the prisoner's cell.

 Determining that the prisoner was intending to have Dr. Martin as his next victim, they confront Edward about what has been found.
 Nefarious causes the prisoner to dislocate digits on his hand, escaping his handcuffs and begins to strangle the doctor.
-Threatening to kill him unless he begs for his life, Martin concedes and tells him that he doesn't want to die.
-Releasing Dr. Martin, the prison guards forcefully apprehend the killer while Martin signs a document that declares Edward Wayne Brady as sane enough to be executed.
+Threatening to kill him unless he begs for his life, Dr. Martin concedes and tells him that he doesn't want to die.
+Releasing Dr. Martin, the prison guards forcefully apprehend the killer while Dr. Martin signs a document that declares Edward Wayne Brady as sane enough to be executed.
 In so doing, Nefarious declares that the doctor has committed three murders: his mother, his unborn child, and the prisoner.

 Leading to the execution, a terrified Edward begins to plead for his life and continues to state that the murders were not his own actions.
-In his final moments while sitting in the electric chair, Nefarious again takes control and asks Martin whether he accepts the offer that was made earlier in exchange for publishing the devil's gospel, to which Martin shakes his head "no".
+In his final moments, while sitting in the electric chair, Nefarious again takes control and asks Dr. Martin whether he accepts the offer that was made earlier in exchange for publishing the devil's gospel, to which Dr. Martin shakes his head.
 Edward suffers a painful and prolonged death by electrocution.
-The disembodied demonic Nefarious takes the chance to speak to the doctor stating that he should have taken the offer, before possessing Martin and forcing him to hold up a gun to those in attendance and then attempt suicide.
-Martin spontaneously asks God for help, and the gun he is using misfires.
+The disembodied demonic Nefarious takes the chance to speak to the doctor stating that he should have taken the offer, before possessing Dr. Martin and forcing him to hold up a gun to those in attendance and then attempt suicide.
+Dr. Martin spontaneously asks God for help, and the gun he is using misfires.